 As might be expected, Borrow Road and Broad View Road were laid out to run roughly parallel to the edge of the Broad, thereby making the most of plots with frontages to the water's edge.
-The roads themselves are surfaced with asphalt with concrete kerbs to the pavements, the scale, layout and materials typical of early 20th century highway design, which whilst contemporary with the development of the area does not contribute favourably to the character of the conservation area.
+The roads themselves are surfaced with asphalt with concrete kerbs to the pavements, the scale, layout and materials typical of early 20th century highway design, which does not contribute favourably to the character of the conservation area.
 Boundary treatments are a mixture of low brick walls, fences and hedges, most low enough to allow a view of the properties behind and occasional glimpses of the Broad beyond.